heptarch/heptarch.github.io/drafts/cone.md

 </span>
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;– "North Shore", <i>Fearful Spheres (2018)</i>

 Cézanne is a painter of forms, not objects; similarly, the poet reduces a crumbling industrial district—presumably the North Shore of the poem's title—to its Platonic components, the "broken volumes" and "piles of sulfur" encountered on a late-night drive.
-But these are not the benificent essences of Greek philosophy; instead, we are presented with an apocalyptic vision of "the cenotaph of a dead alien god", a frightening locus perhaps hostile to its human inhabitants, comprising not only visitors like the poet but the residual humanity of the "burnt out trailerparks" and "junkyards".
+But these are not the beneficent essences of Greek philosophy; instead, we are presented with an apocalyptic vision of "the cenotaph of a dead alien god", a frightening locus perhaps hostile to its human inhabitants, comprising not only visitors like the poet but the residual humanity of the "burnt out trailerparks" and "junkyards".
 But this is not a flat, Blakean critique of industry.
 "Cenotaph" evokes the grand monolithic structures of Étienne-Louis Boullée, and the poet responds with fascination, even religious awe, to the scale and visual rhythm of the shipworks, silos, and refineries through which the "voice of space" is articulated.

 This "voice" is another visual reference, this time to a painting by Magritte in which bisected silver spheres (resembling bells) float above a summer meadow.
 The parallel to the poem is clear: Platonic simplicity undercut by a sense of the uncanny, the alien presence of geometry in a natural setting.
 But the voice of space—a jingle, if we are to believe Magritte—is replaced in the poem by "keening", a wail for the dead, most likely for the "alien god" whose tomb this entire complex has become.
 But the identity of this god and its cause of death remain an enigma.